 - An explanation of how the user or campaign is violating the trademark (please provide specific grounds for your complaint);

-- A statement under penalty of perjury that you have a good-faith belief that the challenged material violates the trademark owner’s rights;
+- A statement that reflects the following, word for word: "under penalty of perjury that you have a good-faith belief that the challenged material violates the trademark owner’s rights";

-- A statement under penalty of perjury that the information in the complaint is accurate and that you are the trademark owner or are authorized to act on the trademark owner’s behalf;
+- A statement that reflects the following, word for word: "under penalty of perjury that the information in the complaint is accurate and that you are the trademark owner or are authorized to act on the trademark owner’s behalf";

-- A statement that you understand that third parties, including the affected Indiegogo user, may receive a copy of your infringement complaint; and
+- A statement that reflects the following, word for word: "you understand that third parties, including the affected Indiegogo user, may receive a copy of your infringement complaint"; and

 - Your physical or electronic signature (typing your full name will suﬃce).